gallexi/darray/README.md

 ----

 ### Removal
 Removing values from a darray is a much more straightforward process, because the library will never perform reallocation when removing a value.
 Two functions (again implemented as macros) `da_remove` and `da_pop` are the mirrored versions of `da_insert` and `da_push` removing/returning the target value and decrementing the length of the darray.
-Neither macro will invalidate a pointer to the darray.
+Neither macro will invalidate a pointer to the provided darray.

 #### da_remove
 Remove the value at `index` from `darr` and return it, moving the values beyond `index` forward one element.